Key Takeaways

 You might benefit from superfunding if you:

-- Want to maximize education savings plans with early investment accounts
+- Want to maximize education savings with early contributions

 - Are pursuing wealth transfer or estate reduction strategies